Kick The Training Wheels Off With These Frequently Asked Questions

 I would like to volunteer my time to help.
 What can I do?

-We need thousands of volunteers to clean, repair, and help us give away 5000+ bikes each year.
+We need dozens of volunteers to clean, repair, and help us give away 200 bikes each year.
 We love people who have mad bike repair skills, but if you don’t have that ability, we still desperately need you.
 If you can wash and shine a bike, we need you.
 If you can pump up tires we need you.
 If you can change tires and lube chains and hubs, we need you.
 If you can help us move, load, and unload bikes, we need you.

 Here’s what you do.
 Go to the Volunteer page and register.
 You can register as an individual, or you can register a whole group that you are bringing along with you.
 You can choose the day and the time slot, and you can tell us what your skill level is.
-We generally have drinks and snacks available for our volunteers…plus we throw a huge party after the dust clears in December and ALL volunteers are invited.
+We generally have drinks and snacks available for our volunteers…plus we throw a party after the dust clears in December and ALL volunteers are invited.